 Sharon has a keen interest in research and her papers on child development and learning issues in hearing impaired children and children born to women with Systemic Lupus Erythematous were presented at the Asia Pacific Congress/Symposium.

 Eva is a Certified Speech & Language Therapist, specializing in Paediatric Speech, Language, and Social Communication Deficits such as Autism Spectrum Disorders.
 She also manages Life Speech, a private Speech and Language Therapy Centre in Singapore.
 She is a skilled healthcare professional with 10 years of experience.

 Eva has undergone Professional Clinical Training to implement a variety of Treatment/Intervention Techniques/Strategies: Hanen Language Programs (It Takes Two To Talk, More Than Words, TalkAbility, Target Word), Picture Exchange Communication System (PECS), Certificate in Autism ARC, Oral Motor OPT are just some of the tools/techniques that she utilises when working with children with special needs.
 Some of her best practices include Client-Centred Learning/Positive Learning Climate/Prepared Learning/Monitoring Progress.
 She strongly believes in a collaborative Parent-Therapist Partnership that empowers parents to be involved in their children’s learning and development.

 Fiona is our in-house Occupational Therapist with a passion for providing holistic care and a belief in continuous learning and open-mindedness.

 She graduated with a Diploma in Occupational Therapy from Nanyang Polytechnic and went on to obtain her Bachelor of Applied Science (Occupational Therapy) from the University of South Australia, through a Singhealth Scholarship.

-Despite a heavy clinical work load, Fiona remains active in teaching aspiring occupational therapy students as well as new graduates through her work at the Nanyang Polytechnic.
+She supervises the early childhood educators in training to provide development support and learning support in preschools.
 She was also previously involved in resource preparation for preschool teachers.
-She was awarded the ’Singapore Association of Occupational Therapist Award for Clinical Education in Occupational Therapy’.
+She was awarded the ’Singapore Association of Occupational Therapist Award for Clinical Education in Occupational Therapy.